pabloviquez/til/software_engineering/location_search_without_database.md

 # Search Notes
 The search does require a small calculation for the box which is not a trivial task.

+## Latitude & Longitude Accuracy
 Latitudes and longitudes have an accuracy depending on how many decimals they have:

-Lat/Long Decimal Points | Accuracy Miles | Accuracy KM
+Lat/Long Decimal Points | Accuracy KM | Accuracy Miles
 --- | --- | ---
 33.0 | 111.32 km | 69.17 mi
 33.9 | 11.132 km | 6.917 mi